solrac1986/para_smartdevices.github.io/README.md

 {% include filters.html %}

+### Third parties data infering

+Emotion recognition has been actively studied from both images and audio.
+Patents such as Amazon [Business Insider, Alexa emotional intelligence] show the increasing interest of companies to gather more accurate information about users' whereabouts.
+There are several open toolkits (such as EmoPy and OpenSMILE) that can be used to accomplish this task easily.
+While we are not certain whether there exists a commercial device that integrates such toolkits into smart cameras or speakers, this capability exists and is easy to use, posing a real threat to the users.
+Furthermore, even if such a device would not be available at the moment, the patents mentioned above highlight how it is only a matter of time before they will become available, and thus our experiments cover a wide range of privacy threats, from well-known and easy to understand to complex and emerging that have not been actively studied.

 You can use the [editor on GitHub](https://github.com/solrac1986/para_smartdevices.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.